 Thea’s mission is to help women feel at peace with themselves – because only then can they make their biggest and boldest contributions to their families, communities and the world.
-And today she’s sharing 5 simple ways to get over our guilt.
+And today she’s sharing 5 simple ways for anyone who wants to know how to get over mother guilt.

 How much time and energy do you waste feeling bad about your parenting?
 Do you second guess your decisions, worrying about saying no and upsetting your children, or do you try to please everyone, despite it compromising what you believe in?
 Or perhaps you experience a constant low-level guilt about not being the ‘Perfect Mother’ and being able to Do-It-All.